 What Is CommonBond Refinancing?

 CommonBond offers refinancing of student and Parent PLUS loans.
-Student loans can be refinanced using either a variable or fixed rate plan.
+Borrowers can refinance student loans using either a variable or fixed rate plan.
 Currently, variable rates ranges from 3.35% APR to 6.74% APR, for students who agree to pay using the auto-pay function.
 Students who choose a variable rate will have a rate that changes with the market.
 Alternatively, students may opt for a fixed rate plan.
 The current interest rates for fixed rate refinancing of students and parent loans range from 3.79% APR to 6.01% APR.
 This option allows students to lock in a low rate for the life of their loan.
 Interestingly, CommonBond also offers hybrid rate loans.
 This means that for the first five years of their loan, they will have a fixed rate and for the last five years of their loan they will have a variable interest rate.
 Current rates for the hybrid plan range from 3.80% APR to 6.29% APR.
 The hybrid loans come with a ten year repayment term, while the fixed and variable rate plans have more flexibility to choose a repayment term (5 year, 10 year, 15 year, and 20 year terms are available).
 Currently, hybrid loans are not available to students who live in the following states: AK, AL, AZ, CA, DC, IA, ID, MO, PA, RI, and VT.
 These loans are available to borrowers who have at least $10,000 to refinance.
 Currently, CommonBond offers refinanced loans to graduates at over 2,000 colleges and universities.
 In order to apply for refinancing through this company, applicants must be a resident of the United States and have graduated from an accredited program.
 Applicants who are approved typically have higher than average credit scores, although no minimum credit score is listed.
 If you are concerned that your credit score is not high enough, CommonBond permits applicants to apply with a cosigner.

 How Do I Apply for Refinancing through CommonBond?